Fanatics, Inc.: Fanatics Markets

-Fanatics Fest
+Fanatics Events

-Fanatics Fest NYC is a sports and collectables fan convention first held at the Javits Center in New York City in 2024.
-The inaugural Fest was held in partnership with IMG as part of WrestleMania XL in April; it was modeled after Comic Con and featured several sports, music, and internet celebrities.
-Its parent division Fanatics Events co-hosted WWE World, an interactive fan experience, at the Las Vegas Convention Center as part of WrestleMania 41 in April 2025.
+Fanatics Events organizes Fanatics Fest, a sports and collectables fan convention first held at the Javits Center in New York City in 2024.
+The inaugural Fanatics Events was organized in partnership with IMG as part of WrestleMania XL and included programming with athletes, entertainers, and internet creators.
+Fanatics Events co-hosts WWE World, an interactive fan experience, which was most recently held at the Las Vegas Convention Center as part of WrestleMania 41 in April 2025.